 Yes, sorry about the overgrown shrubs, but the rose?
 Did you see how it’s taller than the blue spruce?
 A transplant from my grandmother’s garden.
-Ok, follow along here by the old porch-what’s that?
+Okay, follow along here by the old porch.
+What’s that?
 You’ve not seen one like this before?

 Come over here and stand awhile.
 See how the autumn sunlight hits that spot just there?
 Root yourself a minute and hear the swing swoosh, the scuff of heels on the flagstone as we skipped around after Felix the cat who shouldn’t be out.
 Blame it on Sheba-the-dog-that-came-after the-five-kids-but-before-the-eleven-grandkids who thought they were the first to discover the park only pretending to be a garden.